Course syllabus for Psychological Treatment, Including Psychotherapy

 Module 3, Evidence-based treatment models in the treatment of children and adolescents

-• in an integrated way account for, critically review and discuss evidence-based principles, findings from research and psychological treatment models/methods and combination therapy for various pshychological issues in children and adolescents
+• account for and critically review evidence-based principles and treatment models for various pshychological issues in children and adolescents

 Module 4, Evidence-based treatment models in the treatment of adults

-• in an integrated way account for, critically review and discuss evidence-based principles, findings from research and psychological treatment models/methods and combination therapy for various pshychological issues in adults
+• in an integrated way account for and discuss evidence-based principles, findings from research and psychological treatment models/ methods and combination therapy for various pshychological issues in adults, as well as describe different pitfalls in treatments

-• have knowledge of how one adapts assessment, psychological treatment and clinical evaluation in specific contexts (e.g. based on a group, a couple, or cultural differences).
+• demonstrate the ability to reflect on how to adapt assessment, psychological treatment and clinical evaluation in specific contexts (e.g. based on a group, a couple, cultural differences, or when implementing in different clinical settings).

 Module 5, Patient care under supervision and mechanisms of change in psychological treatment methods

-• under supervision independently carry out behavioural analysis/case conceptualisation, assessment, treatment planning, treatment and treatment evaluation with patients (children and/or adults), that have commonly occurring problems (e.g. anxiety/mood disorders, health or stress-related problems)
+• under supervision independently and with in-depth ability carry out behavioural analysis/case conceptualisation, assessment, treatment planning (action assessment), treatment and treatment evaluation with patients (children and/or adults), that have commonly occurring problems (e.g. anxiety/mood disorders, health or stress-related problems), based on relevant scientific and clinical aspects

 • plan for and scientifically evaluate (measure, critically review, analyse and discuss) the psychological treatments that the student carries out within the scope of the course

-• write treatment report, journal notes and reflect on experiences of treatment for at least one patient
+• write treatment report, journal notes and reflect on experiences, central principles and approaches to treatment, for at least one patient

-• describe and critically reflect, illustrate to others and discuss how one applies and adjust therapeutic principles and technologies
+• describe and critically reflect on, illustrate to others and discuss how one applies and adjust therapeutic principles and techniques

 • reflect on potentially effective mechanisms in psychological treatment, especially with a focus on the treatment one conducts with one's own patients, with knowledge of current empirical evidence, and be able to use research-related concepts such as mediators and moderators